thatcherfreeman/utility-dctls/README.md

 **Value Calculation**: Allows you to select how the `Value` is computed.
 I don't recommend the Max or Min methods, and you should generally choose a method that runs large (Arithmetic Mean, Geometric Mean, and L2 Norm are recommended).

 **Density Calculation**: Allows you to choose how the `Density` is computed.
 Again, I don't recommend the Max or Min methods, and you should choose a method that runs small (Harmonic Mean is recommended.)

 ---

+### Timeshift Streaks DCTL

+Creates asymmetric streaks, inspired by the effect of the Arri Timing Shift Box which would start moving the film just before the shutter has closed (or other timings).
+Expects a linear input state.

+#### DCTL Parameters

+**Length**: Indicate how long the streaks should be, as a proportion of the shorter dimension of the frame.

+**Sreak Exposure**: Controls the exposure of the streaks, effectively controlling how bright and opaque they are.

+**Falloff**: Controls the falloff method.
+I would imagine that the most realistic would be somewhere between Cosine and Linear but it would depend on how the film moves into/out of place.

+**Direction**: Control what direction the blur is in, eg Up/Down/Left/Right.

+---